dataseyo/portfolio/README.md

 ## To-Do

-- map sections to scroll offsets
-- welcome message with scroll instruction
 - content popup when arriving at section
 - interaction with models
 - add models for the other sections